Jamy-L/AirSim-GYM-environment/README.md

  # My implementation of reinforcement learning methods to autonomous driving

  The AirSim environment uses a continuous action space and a continuous observation space.
 For clarity, the observations are of type "Multi Input" since lidar data, previous actions, and a picture are fetched every step.
-The action space is just a 2D vector containing steering and throttle, therefore it is no multi input.
+The action space is just a 2D vector containing steering and throttle, therefore it is multi input.

  The continuity of the problems narrows the choice of RL algorithms.
 Furthermore, due to the nature of the environment, observation data will be very scarce, which gives off-policy algorithms a lead against on-policy algorithms.